 - 1. There should be no statements, verbal or pictorial, that are misleading. - 2.
 Patients and providers should be portrayed in a respectful and humane manner and not in a stereotyped or demeaning fashion with respect to age, sex, sexual orientation, gender identity, race or disability. - 3.
 Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature. - 4.
-AMSA bans all pharmaceutical, medical device and biotechnology advertisements and sponsorships in its publications and at its events.
+AMSA bans all advertisements and sponsorships in its publications and at its events from all pharmaceutical, medical device, biotechnology, diagnostic companies as well as companies who manufacture/promote/market/develop products purported to have a direct health benefit (such as vitamins, supplements, food derivatives).
 Samples of medical supplies (including sutures, IUDs, etc.) are prohibited, except in circumstances that protect the integrity of education and AMSA prevents the use of samples as a marketing tool.
-Companies may contribute unrestricted medical device samples at the chapter level for educational programs that are independent of any industry input or control and unaccompanied by marketing materials.. - 5.
+Companies may contribute unrestricted medical device samples at the chapter level for educational programs that are independent of any industry input or control and unaccompanied by marketing materials. - 5.
 AMSA bans all campaign advertisements for political candidates and/or political parties. - 6.
 Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication. - 7.
 Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 8.
 Advertisements for special purpose foods must include a list of ingredients and the quantitative nutrition analysis of the product or offer to supply this information on request.
-If the advertiser elects to state the nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request. - 9.
-Advertisements for products and services should seek not to be in conflict with the Association's strategic priorities and principles as described in the Preamble, Purposes and Principles. - 10.
-The implementation of the above guidelines will be the responsibility of the BOT.
+If the advertiser elects to state the nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request.